 - Include the domain of the page that shows the bug (especially if it’s an important site)

 - If the bug is a crash, note this and note whether or not the crash is reproducible

 - If you have tested and verified that this is a regression from a previous version of WebKit, prepend “REGRESSION: ” to the summary

 - If you know the range of revisions in which the regression occurred, add this to the summary after REGRESSION (i.e., “REGRESSION(r31201-r31211):”)

 In this field, write a more detailed explanation of the problem.

 Tips for Descriptions:

-* If you built WebKit yourself or used a nightly build, include the SVN revision number as well as information about if you are using WebKit with Qt, GTK+, wxWidgets, etc.
+- If you built WebKit yourself or used a WebKit Build Archive, include the SVN revision number as well as information about if you are using WebKit with Qt, GTK+, wxWidgets, etc.

 If the bug is specific to one or more of the ports of WebKit (Mac, iOS, GTK, EFL, Windows), please use any of the valid keywords to tag the bug report accordingly.

 - Depends on